robtweed/metastatic/SBADMIN-TUTORIAL.md

 </html>
 ```

-So the first or "root" Meta Tag that you specify in your *index.meta* Web Site description will be inserted by default into the &lt;body> tag, unless you tell it otherwise.
-So in this case, the first &lt;template> tag is defining what we want to go into our &lt;head> section.
+So the first or "root" Meta Tag that you specify in your *index.meta* Web Site description will start the process of populating that empty document, and in this case, the first &lt;template> tag is defining what we want to go into our document's &lt;head> section.

-Note that MetaStatic will use the first instance of a tag that's referenced in a *slot* attribute (ie if the value is prefixed with an asterisk).
-Of course, here there's only one &lt;head> tag, so that's OK!
+Meta Tag *template*s will normally specify a slot into which their contents will be inserted by MetaStatic's Builder.
+We'll see how they are defined and used later.

 #### :title